Jaycadox/sudoku/README.md

 #### `debug(text: string)`

 * Prints your message to the console with the `DEBUG` level.
+Note that this will only print text to the console when the application is compiled in `Debug` mode.

 #### `trace(text: string)`